anujitganguly/MiniProjects/README.md

 7. Python code for user Input Array
 8. Python code to randomly give 2 outputs from two dices of range 1-6
 9. Python code for Fibonacci series
+10. Python code to generate random passwords of user input size